ArieArya/hlp21-group-07/README.md

 </p>

 ### 16. Buswire dragging two symbols wire retains shape
-When dragging both symbols of a wire, the wire retains its shape completeley
+When dragging both symbols of a wire, the wire retains its shape completly
 <p align="center">
   <img src="/img/hovering.gif" width="60%">
 </p>

 ### 17. Toggle legend
 Wire annotations can be toggled on or off by the user
 <p align="center">